Google Sheets

 :

 node to retrieve data from the sheet.
-Paste the sheet ID into the Spreadsheet ID
+Paste the Spreadsheet ID into the Spreadsheet ID

 field.
-For the range, I set the data range to A1:C3, or to be safe, A1:C1000 to account for additional data.
-I set the reference key to data
+For the range, you set the data range to A1:C3, or to be safe, A1:C1000 to account for additional data.
+Set the reference key to data

 .
-Then, I select Use First Row as Key
+Then you select Use First Row as Key

 to use the column names as keys.
-Next, I choose the primary key column as profileId
+Next you choose the primary key column as profileId

-node to input the email from the email
+node to enter the email from the email

-.
-First, I enter the selector for the email input element.
-Next, I select the Type Content
+column in Google Sheets.
+Specify the selector for the email input field.
+Next you select the Type Content

 option and use the expression to retrieve data from rows matching the running profile’s profileId